qat.experimental.dialect.pulse.ir package

 It is modelled by waveforms that are used to drive the systems, and can be captured as a response from the systems.
 Pulses must be played down a reference frame, which encodes a frequency that typically matches some resonant frequency of the system.
 The frame tracks phase accumulations, including offsets from explicit phase manipulation instructions.
 They also implicitly track time, as pulse interactions must be played at the right time.

-- class AcquireOp(frame, duration)
+- class AcquireOp(frame, duration, weights=None, label=None)

 Bases:

 AcquireOp,IRDLOperation,Operation,_IRNode,ABC,objectRepresents an acquisition operation, which listens to the waveform input to the channel within the reference frame.
-Used in qubit readout.

 Example of how this looks in textual MLIR:

-%frame = pulse.create_frame(%frequency) {physical_channel = "channel_1"} : !pulse.frame %duration = pulse.constant<800e-9> : !pulse.time %frame_result, %waveform_result = pulse.acquire(%frame, %duration) : (!pulse.frame, !pulse.waveform)- Variables:
+%frame = pulse.create_frame(%frequency) : !pulse.frame<"channel_1"> %duration = pulse.constant<800e-9> : !pulse.time %frame_result, %acquire_result = pulse.acquire(%frame, %duration) : (!pulse.frame<"channel_1">, !pulse.acquisition)- Variables:

 frame – The SSA value representing the frame on which to perform the acquisition.